 As an educator, translator, and organizer, I’m a big believer in mutually-supportive practice.
+I’m currently finishing up my dissertation, titled By Way of Impression, on amateur translation and self-publishing in Catalonia.
 My work takes up questions of labor & collective action, art & community making, the poetics & pragmatics of translation, and DIT (do-it-together) publishing as radical praxis.
 I’m a socialist and currently fight the good fight with my comrades in Huron Valley DSA.

 Right now I’m spearheading the Emerging Translators Collective.